 U-M Conflict of Interest Committees review the disclosures of outside activities from investigators listed on a U-M proposal application form (PAF) for sponsored research or a sponsored award (AWD) to determine whether an external activity could directly and significantly affect the design, conduct, or reporting of research.
 If a potential or actual conflict of interest related to the research, sponsored project, or technology transfer is found, the committee works with the individual (and the university regents, when applicable) to eliminate, minimize, or manage the conflict.
 There are two U-M Research COI Committees:

 - UMORCOI reviews faculty and staff disclosures for the Ann Arbor (except Medical School and Health System), Flint, and Dearborn campuses

 - MEDCOI reviews faculty and staff Medical School and Health System (U-M login required for link)

-The goal of a committee's conflict of interest review is to ensure that the personal interests of an individual do not unduly influence their primary obligations to the science, sponsor, university, colleagues or students.
+The goal of a Research COI Committee's conflict of interest review is to ensure that the personal interests of an individual do not unduly influence his/her primary obligations to the science, sponsor, university, colleagues or students.

-If a COI Committee determines a potential or actual conflict of interest exists, you are expected to:
+If a Research COI Committee determines that a potential or actual conflict of interest exists for one or more of your outside activities, you are expected to: